Bored by beaches? Sick of cities? These unusual travel ideas may appeal to you!

 Best for: Beach bums who are looking for not only the ultimate beaches and diving sites, but also for something a little bit different in a holiday

 Price: (8 days, from £1,125, departs early Sept)

-Set in a remote area of Indonesia, Raja Ampat is set in West Papua Province made up of 1,500 small islands, and is widely known as the most biodiverse marine habitat on Earth.
+Set in a remote area of Indonesia, Raja Ampat is another of our unusual travel ideas.
+Set in West Papua Province made up of 1,500 small islands, and is widely known as the most biodiverse marine habitat on Earth.
 This is the place to go to fully reconnect with the marine realm, admiring 550 species of coral, 1427 fish species and more than 700 types of mollusks, all under the turquoise waters.

 Half the fun of this trip is the boat you’ll be sailing in – in the style of a traditional Melanesian outrigger.
 From there, you’ll be able to witness for yourself how reefs of Raja Ampat are in a perfect condition, with many giant corals, sea squirts, hard coral tables, deer antler corals, and green and brown moose antler corals.

 The people of Raja Ampat may look intimidating, but in fact, they are lovely and welcoming, not to mention model conservationists and artisans.
 Join them in their culture for a day at the delightful Arborek Tourist Village.

 Best for: Those who adore sailing, the sea and investigating all the creatures in it.

 Price: (8 days, from £1,350, departs 20 April)